-iii.
-What approximation suggests itself for case (c) in (ii)?
-Can you develop a rule-of-thumb?
+What approximation suggests itself for (c)?
+Can you make it into a rule-of-thumb?

-3. The following questions (relating to discrete-in-time acts, similar to repeated 'Russian roulette') are based on part of a letter to Editor of The Lancet, May 21, 1994:
+4. The following questions (relating to discrete-in-time acts, similar to repeated 'Russian roulette') are based on part of a letter to Editor of The Lancet, May 21, 1994: